isabella232/aspnet-webhooks-rest-sample/README.md

 This ASP.NET MVC sample shows how to start getting notifications from Microsoft Graph.
 Microsoft Graph provides a unified API endpoint to access data from the Microsoft cloud.

 >This sample uses the Azure AD endpoint to obtain an access token for work or school accounts.
 The sample uses a user-delegated permission, but messages, events, and contacts resources also support application (app-only) permissions.
 Currently, only drive root item resources support subscriptions for personal accounts.
+Watch the docs as we continue to add support for these and other features.

 The following are common tasks that an application performs with webhooks subscriptions: